smartcontractor/smartponzi-dapp/README.md

 ###Introducing SmartPonzi, a Ponzi scheme simulator based on Ethereum

-We are happy to introduce the first digital, and fully transparent Ponzi scheme manager : SmartPonzi

 SmartPonzi is a novel concept for a "financial game/simulation" leveraging the amazing features of Ethereum and smart contracts.
 If you are new to the term Ponzi scheme here is the [Wikipedia](https://en.wikipedia.org/wiki/Ponzi_scheme) definition :